-Collectively, Louie's unique merger of art and activism has been the subject of UNRESERVED: the Work of Louie Gong, a Longhouse Media film that was selected to screen at prestigious film festivals around the world, including Festival De Cannes and National Geographic’s All Roads Film Festival; and Schuhe Machen Leute, a 2013 documentary produced in Germany.
+Collectively, Louie's unique merger of art, activism and business has been the subject of UNRESERVED: the Work of Louie Gong, a Longhouse Media film that was selected to screen at prestigious film festivals around the world, including Festival De Cannes and National Geographic’s All Roads Film Festival; and Schuhe Machen Leute, a 2013 documentary produced in Germany.
 Louie's work with Eighth Generation has also been featured on CNN's Great Big Story, NPR's All Things Considered and many other prominent news media.

 In 2012, Louie began an artistic partnership with the Smithsonian's National Museum of the American Indian called Design Yourself: I AM NMAI, and a collaboration with Manitobah Mukluks that led to the "LG Gatherer", a limited edition boot that has already sold out many times over.
 In 2013, Louie participated in a collaboration with Paul Frank Industries that resulted in Limited Edition pillows, blankets and tote bags.

 In 2014, Louie launched the Inspired Natives Project.
 The Inspired Natives Project aims to help highly skilled and motivated artists shift from either the handmade or gallery-based model of selling art to an arts entrepreneurship model where artist participate in product development and distribute to markets around the globe.
 With a goal of regional diversity, the first artist in the Inspired Natives Project was Acoma Pueblo artist Michelle Lowden.
 The most recent artist, launched on November 04, 2014, is Sarah Agaton Howes, an Ojibwe artist and teacher who specializes in floral designs.

 In 2015, after many years of hard work, Eighth Generation became the first Native-owned company to offer beautiful wool blankets.
 The first production run was a custom designed blanket in honor of The Evergreen State Longhouse's 20th Anniversary.
 The subsequent contributions have made Eighth Generation the Longhouse's largest individual donor.